I'm a 30-something English lass living in Spain with my lovely Argentine husband. I love making things.

 How to Manage Pests

 The whole point of organic gardening is to avoid pesticides or genetically modified seeds that produce these poisons internally.

 Pests can be a big problem for organic gardeners.
 Apart from handpicking bugs and caterpillars off the plants or strategically placing plants that are natural deterrents close by, there are a few other methods you can try:

-- Diatomaceous earth—effective for preventing vine borers, slugs
+- Diatomaceous earth: Effective for preventing vine borers and slugs.

 Growing Zucchini on a Trellis